measurement-factory/squid-notes/architecture.md

 Original Context: https://github.com/squid-cache/squid/pull/425#discussion_r299032627

-thumbX: Do not catch exceptions that you do not intend to (at least partially) handle.
-Let them just bubble up.
-The "handling" itself is very catcher-specific, of course.
+thumbX{ex-let-bubble}: Do not catch exceptions that you do not intend to (at least partially) handle.

+Let exceptions your code does not handle in any way bubble up naturally, without passing through your `catch` clauses.

+The definition of "handling" itself is very catcher-specific, of course.

 Original Context: https://github.com/squid-cache/squid/pull/411#discussion_r290083328

-thumbX: A pull request (i.e. the future official commit) should include all the essentials for understanding the change, including a PR description (i.e. future commit message) that is usable without consulting external sources.
+thumbX{pr-encompass}: A pull request should include all the essentials for understanding the change.

+The essentials include a PR description (i.e. the future commit message) that is usable without consulting external sources.

 Original Context:
 https://github.com/squid-cache/squid/pull/410#issuecomment-496346607

-thumbX: In source code comments, avoid repeating what the code already clearly says.
+thumbX{cmnt-dry}: In source code comments, avoid repeating what the code already clearly says.

 This is one of the applications of the even more general [DRY] principle.